Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Let's look at another example.
 [JAX's “Supported Platforms” matrix](https://docs.jax.dev/en/latest/installation.html#supported-platforms) provides links to instructions for different installation options.
-Most of them suggest installing the [jax package](https://pypi.org/project/jax/) with an extra, e.g.: `jax[cuda12]`.
-And indeed, JAX publishes support for different variants as plugins that can be pulled in automatically via dependencies.
-This avoids using additional indexes, but still requires manual action from the user.
+Most of them suggest installing the [jax package](https://pypi.org/project/jax/) with an “extra” specified, e.g.: `jax[cuda12]`.
+And indeed, JAX provides support for different variants through plugins that can be pulled in automatically via dependencies.
+This avoids using additional indexes, but still requires additional effort from the user.

 Other variations of the same solution are possible.
 Rather than using plugins, [CuPy uses different package names for the variants](https://docs.cupy.dev/en/stable/install.html#installing-cupy-from-pypi).